 Spalding Online Course Evaluation

-Beginning this March with session 4 courses, all course evaluations will be conducted online.
-The evaluations will be administered through a program called EvaluationKit.
+Spalding University course evaluations are administered online through a program called EvaluationKit.
 Students will be invited to take the course evaluation survey through email.
 They can use a link in the email to find their surveys.
-They may also access surveys through a link on the tools page of the course in Blackboard.
+They may also access surveys through a link on the tools page of the course in Moodle.
 Faculty will have access to the course evaluations results two weeks after the end of each session (courses with a non-standard schedule may vary).
 The results will also be available to the department chair and dean.
 The results will be available in PDF or Excel format.
 The University conducted a pilot of online course evaluation through summer and fall 2010.
 The pilot used the same questions as the paper evaluations given in other classes.
 The response rate for the pilot program was 59%.
 A comparison of the online results to the paper based results showed no significant change in student responses to the 15 questions.

 Please note that there are many advantages to using the online course evaluation: